stingrayvilla.com

 C-53 of Cozumel

-Resting on the ocean floor off the coast of Cozumel’s Chankanaab Beach Park is the C-53 wreck, which used to be a US Navy minesweeper.
-The Mexican Navy purchased this ship, measuring 154 feet long and 33 feet wide, from the US Navy after World War II, and used it for patrolling the Gulf of Mexico and the Mexican Caribbean Sea.
-After 55 years of service, the Mexican Navy decommissioned the ship and sunk it to create an artificial reef in 1999.
+Lying on the ocean floor off the coast of Cozumel’s Chankanaab Beach Park is the C-53 wreck, a former US Navy minesweeper, and a popular wreck dive site.
+After WWII, the Mexican Navy bought this 154-foot long and 33-foot wide ship from the US Navy and used it to patrol the Gulf of Mexico and the Mexican Caribbean.
+After 55 years of service, the Mexican Navy decommissioned the ship and sank it in 1999 to create an artificial reef.

-The C-53 wreck lies in 80 feet of water, with the upper portions of the boat reaching depths of around 40 feet.
-Both novice and experienced wreck divers find this dive site popular because of its easy accessibility and lack of harmful materials on the ship.
-They chained the wreck to the seabed to prevent shifting during storms or hurricanes.
+The C-53 wreck is in 80 feet of water, with the boat’s top at 40 feet.
+Both novice and experienced wreck divers like this site because it’s easy to get to, and there’s no trash on the ship, making it one of the cleanest diving areas.
+They chained the wreck to the bottom to prevent it from shifting during storms or hurricanes.

 Marine Life and Highlights

-Despite being submerged for over a decade, the C-53 wreck boasts a clean exterior, likely because of the currents in the area.
-However, it is teeming with marine life, with schools of barracuda, grouper, eels, and a wide variety of reef fish frequenting the site.
-The ship’s structure also serves as a thriving habitat for sponges and other marine organisms.
+Despite being underwater for over 10 years, the C-53 wreck has a clean exterior, probably due to the currents in the area.
+But it’s teeming with marine life, barracuda, grouper, eels, and a wide variety of reef fish visiting the site.
+The ship’s structure is a thriving habitat for sponges and other marine organisms.
+More advanced divers can enjoy the challenge of exploring the deeper parts of the wreck, where they might encounter larger marine species.

 The Wreck Dives of Cozumel